BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

 4 Error 0.073283
 5 Error 0.069028

-It could be seen that the future price progress could not be predicted accurately with past years data
+It could be seen that the future price progress deviates by noticable error from past years data

+However, there is an important finding here.
+With the following data, It can be seen that the error has a **decent value of auto correlation**, giving the idea that the (n+1) month error could be lessen by using the n month error

+- Auto-correlation at lag 1
+  0.8107538057634408

+- Auto-correlation at lag 2
+  0.6505485578362517

+- Auto-correlation at lag 3
+  0.47869674654100686

 #### 2.2 The future price progress is **proportionally** slower or faster to past data progress

-As what can be seen from _/analysis/monthly-progress-by-book-value.ipynb/2.2_, we yield below correlation data
+As what can be seen from _/analysis/monthly-progress-by-book-value.ipynb/2.2_, below correlation would be yield

 - Correlation between Progress and 2 Mean 0.11281834412521277